bcgsc/pori_ipr_api/README.md

 The Integrated pipeline reports API manages data access to the IPR database on seqdevdb01.bcgsc.ca.
-The API is responsible for providing all data for GSC genomic and probe reports, POG sample tracking, POG Biopsy tracking, Germline Small Mutation reports, and legacy Knowledgebase.
+The API is responsible for providing all data for GSC genomic and probe reports, POG sample tracking, POG Biopsy tracking and Germline Small Mutation reports.

 An integrated data synchronization application runs concurrently with the API in a separate process.
 The sync-worker is responsible for regularly checking in with LIMS and BioApps to keep sample tracking